-After his active participation in the political realm, Said experienced a second and most important turning point of his life.
+After his active participation in the political realm, Said experienced a final and most important turning point of his life.
 His views concerning politics began to change.
 He decided that the true defense of Islam would not come from politics but by strengthening one’s faith and that of the Muslim world.
 He therefore isolated himself in a remote mountain where he could worship and pray as he pleased.

 Eventually, he began writing a series titled “The Risale i Nur”, meaning “The letters of light”.
 This period of his lifetime is known as the “New Said”.

 Meanwhile, a new political movement known as Kemalism was taking root in Turkey.
 Kemalism is a form of secularism, where the forceful secularization of the people is prioritized over religious freedom.
 Said’s piety and his great influence among Muslims, therefore, stood as a barrier between Kemalists and their dream.
-In order to end Said’s religious influence; they exiled, imprisoned, and poisoned him numerous times order to prevent his influence from spreading around Turkey.
+In order to end Said’s religious influence; they exiled, imprisoned, and poisoned him numerous times in order to prevent his influence from spreading around Turkey.
 Despite all their struggles, however, the more they tried to weaken his influence on the people, the more it grew and the more it spread all around Turkey and eventually overseas.

 In the face of all difficulties, Said continued to remind people of their religion that they were slowly beginning to forget.
 His writings were secretly passed from person to person and copied by hand, as it was illegal to publish them.
 This way, his books continued to spread and the government’s efforts were all in vain.
 In fact, his work was so popular that at the time of his death, the government decided that his body be relocated to an unknown place so as to lessen his popularity.